beet-software/dorm/dorm_mysql_database/README.md

 ## Schema, errors, and limitations

 Model and filter values are passed as driver parameters.
 Table and column identifiers come from generated schema metadata.
-Errors from mysql_client and the MySQL server are propagated without a dORM-specific error hierarchy.
+Provider failures are exposed through the portable `DormDatabaseException` contract; inspect `cause` and `providerCode` when MySQL-specific details are needed.

 ## Run an example